-The City of Twin Falls has eight snowplows and sanders, as well as snow blowers and other equipment.
-When our Streets Department receives a call from citizens or our police officers regarding hazardous road conditions, it dispatches snowplows and sanders - no matter what the day or time.
+The City of Twin Falls has eight snowplows and sanders, as well as blowers and other snow removal equipment.
+When your City Street Department is contacted by citizens, first responders, and city staff regarding hazardous road conditions, it dispatches all necessary resources - no matter the time or day.

-Under heavy snowfall, our street workers will rotate in shifts to work around the clock to clear streets and lay sand.
-Often times, the workers will have to re-plow primary roadways when snow continues to fall for long periods of time.
+Under heavy snowfall, street workers rotate shifts to work around the clock to clear streets and lay sand.
+Workers must continually re-plow primary roadways when snow falls to ensure that they remain clear.

 Tips For Staying Safe During Winter Driving

 SLOW DOWN: The posted speed limit is the recommended speed under ideal driving conditions.
 When snow and ice are present, drivers should reduce their speed to prevent collisions or losing control of the vehicle.

 GIVE YOURSELF TIME: One of the most common reasons that drivers do not slow down during hazardous conditions is because they did not give themselves extra time for their commute.
 In general, give yourself an extra 15 minutes during the winter to scrape your windshield and drive a little slower.